crate/services-docs/docs/howtos/connect-to-cluster/python.rst

 	loop = asyncio.get_event_loop()
 	loop.run_until_complete(run())

-For more information see `aiopg documentation`_.

 asyncpg
 -------

-asyncpg is a database interface library designed specifically for PostgreSQL and Python/asyncio. asyncpg is an efficient, clean implementation of PostgreSQL server binary protocol for use with Python’s asyncio framework.
+asyncpg is a database interface library designed specifically for PostgreSQL and Python/asyncio. asyncpg is an efficient, clean implementation of the PostgreSQL server binary protocol for use with Python's asyncio framework.

-Example implementation will look like this:
+For more information, see the `asyncpg documentation`_.

 .. code-block:: python